Sunset Park Organizer Building Toolkit

 Delaney Connor, Shivani Dave, Arooj Fatima, Zola Haber, Molly Meng, Gant Roberson, Antonia Simon, Ruth Wondemu

-Community Discussion with Local Organizers
+Community Conversation with Local Organizers

 Designing a Toolkit to Grow the Next Generation of Housing Justice Organizers